Introduction to Measuring Employee Engagement

 - Buy now and save $100!

-And then marketing professionals measure how many people actually took that action.
+And then marketing professionals measure how many people took that action.
 Of course, they care about opens and clicks too, but at the end of the day, success to a marketer hinges on someone signing up, registering for their event, making a purchase, etc. Because that’s the ultimate goal of their message.

 Do, Say, Think, Feel

-To be successful measuring employee activation, you need to ground every message and campaign in SMART goals.
+To be successful in measuring employee activation, you need to ground every message and campaign in SMART goals.

-A model we find very helpful for shifting towards this way of thinking is the Do, Say, Think, Feel Approach.
+A model we find very helpful for shifting toward this way of thinking is the Do, Say, Think, Feel Approach.
 The idea here is that every message should result in employees doing, saying, thinking, or feeling something particular.

 Changing Your Strategy When Measuring Employee Engagement